bennnym/FMA_TicTacToe/readme.md

  3,1 | 3,2 | 3,3
 ```
 ### Solution Execution
 - The solution to the tic-tac-toe problem was purposefully executed with clear variable and function names.
-With a deliberate effort to make the code as readable as possible.
+There was a deliberate effort to make the code as readable as possible.

 - Individual functions were written for all actions required within the game play.
 Such as placing a marker, checking if there is a winner or a draw, checking if the space is available, clearing the board, displaying the board and validating user input.